Dewi Bebb: Rugby career

 He made his first appearance for Wales against England in 1959, eventually winning thirty four caps between 1959 and 1967 and scoring eleven tries.
 He was selected for Wales' first overseas tour in 1964 and played in the Welsh rugby team's first match outside of Europe and its first in the Southern Hemisphere; played against East Africa in Nairobi on 12 May 1964, Wales winning 8–26.
 He toured with the British and Irish Lions to South Africa in 1962, playing in two of the four tests, and to Australia, New Zealand and Canada in 1966, playing in all six tests.
 He was joint top try scorer on the 1966 tour.

 Television

-Bebb was a originally a teacher by profession.
+Bebb was originally a teacher by profession.
 In 1964 he joined the television company TWW, where he presented the Welsh-language news programme y Dydd.
 He worked for the successor television franchise HTV, and moved to sports commentary and production work.
 He edited HTV's Sports Arena programme and was involved in covering the 1987 and 1991 Rugby World Cups and two Olympic Games.

 His son Sion is a professional golfer who has played on the European Tour.